alesinicio/shrtnr/README.md

 <code>hash = md5 ( salt + url + link + customURL )</code>

 The parameters "url", "link" and "customURL" may be empty depending on your request type.
 No problem.
 With the hash in hands, just append a "pwd=hashyoucalculated" parameter in your call.
-For example (the hash below is valid, if you are wondering):
+For example (the hash below is valid, if you are wondering):<br>
 <code>http://yourdomain.com/?i&url=http://mycoolwebsite.com&customURL=mcweb&pwd=04043abcaa02d1e064afa288ff5356ee</code>

+<h2>GET or POST</h2>
+Shrtnr works with GET or POST calls for inserting and removing links, your choice.
+Just configure it in the "config.php" file.
+Of course, if you choose to use POST, there's no need to include all that ugly data in the URL, just pass the arguments over POST.

+<h2>Feel free to change</h2>
+If you like shrtnr but thinks it could be better, or want to change it, no problem.
+Fork the project, branch it away!
+If possible, leave a note.
+If it is something cool, I'd like to know and use it too!